bmcano/workday-wellness-app/README.md

 5. Open project folder in `VS Code`

+6. Run the command `npm install` to get all the dependencies

-6. Run the command `npm start` which will run the project on [http://localhost:3000](http://localhost:3000) to verify everything is working properly
+7. Run the command `npm start` which will run the project on [http://localhost:3000](http://localhost:3000) to verify everything is working properly

 ## Available Scripts